‘Never stop’: Olympic wrestler learned from her father

 Her passion for winning was strong but “I fell out of love with judo and I started wrestling,” said Hattendorf.

-Skyler first tried wrestling at age 10 and was immediately hooked.
+Skyler first tried wrestling at 10-years-old and was immediately hooked.
 Now, her life revolves around the sport.

 “For me, normal is going to bed really early, so I can get up and get ready for practice, eat good food, put nutrients in my body and have another practice at night.
 That’s my normal,” Hattendorf said.